tgaborit/C-atan/README.md

 To run the model tests, in the *bin* directory, run the *catane_tests* executable.

+## Tree view

+* `/modele` : contains the headers and sources files relating to the model part of the project
+* `/vue` : contains the headers and sources files relating to the view part of the project
+* `/controleur` : contains the headers and sources files relating to the controller part of the project
+* `/images` : contains all the images necesary for the project
+* `/fonts` : contains all the fonts necesary for the project
+* `/test` : contains the headers and sources files relating to the tests of the model part of the project
+* `/cmake` : contains the CMake script to find the SDL2-ttf library
+* `/documents` : contains all the documents used for the project management

 ## Built With

 * [Code::Blocks](http://www.codeblocks.org/) - The IDE used